simeonleni/cleaning_bot/README.md

-# Home Cleaning Robot Navigation System
+# AI Assignment - Home Cleaning Robot Navigation and TSP with Hill Climbing

-## Overview
+## Developer: Simeon Tuyoleni
+- Time Spent: 26 hours
+- Assignment Type: Individual (supposed to be in a group)

+### Introduction
+This assignment involves two main tasks:
-This project is about making a smart navigation system for a home cleaning robot.
-The robot should be able to clean all parts of a house efficiently, avoiding obstacles like furniture.
+1. Developing a navigation system for a home cleaning robot in a rectangular environment.

-## Project Structure
+2. Solving the Travelling Salesman Problem (TSP) using the hill climbing algorithm.

+### Task 1: Home Cleaning Robot Navigation (60%)
-### 1. Modelling the Environment
+#### Modelling the Environment (20%)

-We use a grid-like map to represent the robot's environment.
-Each square on the grid is a small part of the floor where the robot can go.
-We also define where the robot can be and what it can do, like moving forward or turning.
+- Designed a grid-based map to represent the robot's environment.
+- Defined states and possible actions for the robot.

-### 2. Cost Function and Heuristic
+#### Cost Function and Heuristic (20%)

-We figure out how much effort each action takes for the robot.
-For example, moving over carpet might be harder than on a hardwood floor.
-We also use a smart guess (heuristic) to help the robot plan its route quickly.
+- Defined a cost function for robot actions.
+- Designed a heuristic function to estimate remaining distance.

-### 3. Implementation and Testing
+#### Implementation and Testing (50%)

-We write code using the A* search method to find the best way for the robot to clean the entire house.
-Then, we test this code with different house layouts to see how well it works.
+- Implemented A* search algorithm for optimal pathfinding.
+- Tested on various environments with different obstacles.
+- Analyzed heuristic impact on path efficiency.

+### Task 2: Travelling Salesman Problem (TSP) with Hill Climbing (40%)
+#### Problem Representation (20%)
+- Designed data structure for places and distances.
+- Implemented functions for calculating route distance.

+#### Hill Climbing Algorithm (50%)
+- Implemented hill climbing algorithm for TSP.
+- Defined functions for generating initial route and exploring neighbours.
+- Analyzed algorithm performance and compared to optimal solution.

+#### Analysis and Comparison (20%)
+- Analyzed time complexity of hill climbing implementation.
+- Compared distances found by algorithm with optimal distance.
+- Analyzed impact of iterations on solution quality.

+### Visualisation (10%)
+- Developed visualisation tool to display environments, paths, and progress.
+- Discussed effectiveness of A* algorithm and potential improvements.

+### Instructions
+- Weighting: Question 1 (60%), Question 2 (40%)
+- Group Work: Individual assignment due to constraints.
+- Languages: Python or Julia
+- Submission: Individual commits on GitHub or GitLab by April 7, 2024.

+### Collaboration and Communication
+- Utilize online tools for effective group communication and collaboration.
+- Ensure each group member contributes and understands concepts.
+- Use clear comments and variable names in code for readability.
+- Demonstrate understanding of AI concepts, problem-solving skills, and effective communication.

-### 4. Visualization
+### Good Luck!

-We create a tool to show how the robot moves around the house and cleans.
-This helps us understand if our plan is working and if the robot is efficient.

-## How It's Done

-I've used Jupyter Notebook to organize and describe my code step by step.
-It's like writing a story about how the robot navigates and cleans.

-## Contribution

-If you have ideas or improvements for this project, feel free to share them.
-Your input can make the robot even better at cleaning homes!
+Wishing everyone success in completing the assignment effectively and demonstrating a deep understanding of AI concepts and algorithms.